nearform/commentami/packages/commentami-backend-hapi-plugin/README.md

 ### `options.routes` \[optional\]

-Through the `routes` option you can configure `@nearform/commentami-backend-hapi-plugin` to have it's routes protected behind an authentication strategy.
+Through the `routes` option you can configure `@nearform/commentami-backend-hapi-plugin` to have it's routes protected behind an authentication strategy and add the `cors` handling by Hapi:

 ```
 options.routes = {
+  cors: true,
   auth: 'myauth'
 }
 ```